Nemptis/Neonatal_USV_Detection_Classification/README.md

-You can install the required packages by running: pip install -r requirements.txt This will install the dependencies as well as the jupyter kernel By default the latest pytorch version as of 17.05.2024 will be installed, but the code should also work with older versions.
+You can install the required packages by running: pip install -r requirements.txt This will install the dependencies as well as the jupyter kernel By default the latest PyTorch version as of 17.05.2024 will be installed, but the code should also work with older versions.

 By default the code will run on the gpu, if one is available, otherwise it will run on the cpu (see config.py).